Stock Market Earnings Boom

 Q1 earnings looked great, the best in about six years.
 We're headed into a brand new earnings season.
 Understanding the earnings component of stocks can help you position for the potential next leg of this bull market.

-A Note On ETF SPY
+A Note On The ETF SPY

 Our discussion above is related to ours and FactSet's S&P 500 earnings analysis.
-SPY is the broadest way to capture the S&P 500 earnings.
-Of course there is (NASDAQ:QQQ) for more tech exposure or (NYSEARCA:IWM) for more mid-cap exposure.
+SPY is the broadest way to capture the S&P 500's earnings.
+Of course, there is (QQQ) for more tech exposure or (IWM) for more mid-cap exposure.

-Pro Trader Reviewing Earnings Real-Time
+Pro Trader Reviewing Earnings In Real Time

 We are currently in the process of identifying which individual stocks in those indices have the best earnings potential for Q2 and beyond.

 Portions of this report may have been issued in advance to subscribers or clients.
 All investments have many risks and can lose principal in the short and long term.
 This article is for information purposes only.
 By reading this you agree, understand and accept that you take upon yourself all responsibility for all of your investment decisions and to do your own work and hold Elazar Advisors, LLC and their related parties harmless.
-Any trading strategy can lose money and any investor should understand the risks.
+Any trading strategy can lose money, and any investor should understand the risks.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.